exdal/ice-priv/README.md

 # v0.0.0b
 Todo:
- ~~- Animations, use some timer to update sprites using the batch renderer.~~
+ - ~~Animations, use some timer to update sprites using the batch renderer.~~
  - Beautiful looking imgui system.

 ## How to setup